Cart (0 items)

 Home Office Lighting & Room Design Ideas

 Once upon a time, remote work and a well-appointed home office were uncommon luxuries for the average professional, rather than the standard or the norm.
 That time has clearly passed!
-For obvious reasons we probably don’t need to mention, home offices are more common than ever.
+Home offices are more common than ever.
 But, with any new norm comes expected growing pains.
-Designing your own ideal home workspace doesn’t have to be complicated, but we’d be lying if we said we hadn’t fallen victim to some common home office don’ts.
+Designing your own ideal home workspace doesn’t have to be complicated.
 It may seem obvious in hindsight, but many of us learned the hard way that dining room chairs are not suited to eight hours of computer work, or that pushing a desk into an empty corner of our bedrooms doesn’t necessarily mean our brains are suddenly going to see this room as a place for work rather than rest.

 If you’ve been making do with a slapdash home office for the past few years, you’re probably ready for a change, and a more permanent and productive setup for your life on the clock.
 With a little bit of forethought and this handy guide full of actionable home office ideas and design tips, your haphazard home workspace will be a thing of the past!